 Unlike the methods found in Pyrogram’s API, which can be called in the usual simple way, functions to be invoked from the raw Telegram API have a different way of usage and are more complex.

-classes, meaning you need to create an instance of each every time you need them and fill them in with the correct
+as Python classes, meaning you need to create an instance of each every time you need them and fill them in with the

 Next, to actually invoke the raw function you have to use the

 Client class and pass the function object you created.

 from pyrogram import Client from pyrogram.api import functions with Client("my_account") as app: app.send( functions.account.UpdateProfile( first_name="Dan", last_name="Tès", about="Bio written from Pyrogram" ) )

 Disable links to your account when someone forwards your messages: